wonderbird/gof-patterns/Composite/README.md

 - Extend the program such that one can enter several shapes line by line.
 Entering an empty line shall end shape entering.

-- After an empty line has been entered, the program shall print out the top left and bottom right coordinates of the smallest rectangle into which the entered shapes fit.
+- After an empty line has been entered, the program shall print out the top left and bottom right coordinates of the smallest rectangle into which all entered shapes fit.

 Example: